 - Doing the stitches for them: this is more of a challenge from the perspective being a teacher!
 About 20 times in every class, I find myself wanting to take the students hook and complete a stitch for them or put it in the loop it is supposed to go.
 This is not particularly helpful to the student!
 If I find myself reaching for their project, I stop myself and instead I will demonstrate with my own hook and yarn instead of using theirs.
 Their hands really have to do their own work if they want to learn!

 - Some students just don’t get it and because of that they don’t enjoy it.
 As a teacher, you can demonstrate and encourage as much as possible, but sometimes you will have a student that doesn’t come back.
 This has happened to me more than once.
 The first few times it felt like failure, but really I don’t think it is!
 Crochet just isn’t for everyone, and I don’t want to force anyone into it.
 This is why I like to keep my classes short and inexpensive.
 If someone realizes that crochet just isn’t their forte, at least they aren’t out much!

-Teaching “the other hand”
+Teaching to Crochet with “the opposite hand”

 Hey left-y crocheters!
 Raise your hand it you feel like being left handed as a crocheter is practically a disability.
 Holy cow, I do!
 Or at least I did.
-It was my biggest hesitation in deciding to teach crochet and it was my biggest hesitation in deciding to design crochet patterns.
+It was my biggest hesitation in deciding to teach crochet classes and it was my biggest hesitation in deciding to design crochet patterns.
 I still find myself feeling apologetic when I film video tutorials!

 But the reality is, being left handed is NOT a problem.
 It really isn’t.
 If you are a crochet teacher (whether left or right handed) you will inevitably teach someone who is different from you.
 Here are are my thoughts and advice on the topic: